Half Marathon Training: 10 Zone 3 / Tempo Workouts

 Final Thoughts

 Zone 3 is the foundation of strong half marathon running.
-These sessions help you develop control, efficiency, and confidence at sustained effort.
-When you’re deep in the race and every decision counts, tempo training gives you the tools to hold your pace, stay composed, and run through the fatigue.
+These sessions build the control, efficiency and confidence you need to handle long periods of steady effort.
+When you are deep into the race and the decisions start to matter, tempo training gives you the strength to hold your pace, stay composed and run through rising fatigue.
+Master this zone and you carry a steady, reliable rhythm all the way to the finish.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.